Big-Cheung/Big-Cheung/README.md

 # Hi, I am Evan (Big) Cheung 🐤
 I am a software engineer and game development hobbyist with a degree in Computer Science from UCLA.
-I have worked as a Full-Stack Web Developer for 3 years, and first learned coding when I taught myself to make video games at the age of 9.
+My real talent is in systems engineering, and I work with software as a means to make systems.
+I first learned coding when I taught myself to make video games at the age of 9.
 I have a passion for general problem solving, leadership, and anything related to education!
 I have most of my code locally backed up, in private repos, on Replit, or on Pastebin, so forgive me if my Github looks a little sparse.

 >[!NOTE]
 >Hover over the images to read a short description, and click to visit if they have a link